Connie Smith

-Connie Smith (born Constance June Meador; August 14, 1941) is an American country music singer and songwriter.
+Constance June Stuart (née Meador; born August 14, 1941), known professionally as Connie Smith, is an American country music singer and songwriter.
 Her contralto vocals have been described by music writers as significant and influential to the women of country music.
-A similarity has been noted between her vocal style and the stylings of country vocalist Patsy Cline.
-Other performers have cited Smith as influence on their own singing styles, which has been reflected in quotes and interviews over the years.

 Discovered in 1963, Smith signed with RCA Victor Records the following year and remained with the label until 1973.
 Her debut single "Once a Day" was nominated at the Grammy Awards for Best Female Country Vocal Performance and reached number one on the Billboard Hot Country Songs chart in November 1964 and remained at the top position for eight weeks.
 In 1991, Trisha Yearwood's debut single went to number one for two weeks, but Smith still held the record for the most number of weeks at number one by any female country artist in history.
-Taylor Swift's "We Are Never Ever Getting Back Together" broke Smith's 48 year record in 2012.
+Taylor Swift's "We Are Never Ever Getting Back Together" broke Smith's 48-year record in 2012.
 Smith's success continued through 1960s and mid-1970s, with 19 more top-10 hits (including "Then and Only Then", "Ain't Had No Lovin'", "Cincinnati, Ohio", "I Never Once Stopped Loving You", and "Ain't Love a Good Thing") on the country songs chart.

 In the early 1970s, Smith began to record gospel music more frequently as she became more serious in her Christianity.
 As she focused more heavily on religion, Smith became known for her outspoken religious demeanor at concerts and music venues.
 At the same time, she spent more time raising her five children than focusing on music.
 She eventually went into semiretirement in 1979 and returned to recording briefly in the mid-1980s with Epic Records.
 In the 1990s, though, she returned to music permanently with her collaboration with Marty Stuart.
 Their musical friendship became romantic, leading to their marriage in 1997, and to Connie Smith, her first studio album in 20 years.
 Critically acclaimed, Smith began performing again and has recorded two more studio albums.

 Smith has been nominated for 11 Grammy Awards, including eight nominations for Best Female Country Vocal Performance.
 She has also been nominated for one Academy of Country Music award and three Country Music Association awards.
 Rolling Stone included her on its list of the 100 greatest country music artists and CMT ranked her among the top 10 in its list of the 40 greatest women of country music.
 She has been a member of the Grand Ole Opry cast since 1965.
 In 2012, Smith was inducted into the Country Music Hall of Fame.